Phone: 0161 214 1500

 Andrew is accredited to for public access cases.
 He can therefore receive instructions directly from members of the public.

-He has recently advised a third party in POCA proceedings for the discharge of a restraint order over a valuable residential property and is advising local housing associations about obtaining injunctions pursuant to the new Anti-Social Behaviour Act 2014.Book BarristerBack to top
+He has recently advised a third party in POCA proceedings for the discharge of a restraint order over a valuable residential property and advised on setting aside a DVLA temporary driving ban on medical grounds.Book BarristerBack to top